ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/ncdu/ncdu.md

 ```

 ### Scan partitions and directories
-Ncdu can be used to scan whole partitions, this will list the directories, with the largest at the top.
-To navigate through the ncdu screen, you use the arror keys.
+`Ncdu` can be used to scan whole partitions, this will list the directories, with the largest at the top.
+To navigate through the `ncdu` screen, you use the arrow keys.
 To only scan one partition and omit the others, you would use the -x flag for this:

 ```bash
 ~]# ncdu -x /